tibtiq/python-lint-annotate/README.md

       python-version: "3.7"
 ```

+> :information_source: python-lint-annotate expects a `requirements.txt` file in your project.
+> See example to generate one with `pipenv`.
+> Leave an empty one if needed.

 ### More Examples
 * [Only lint changed files, and ignore missing docstrings](examples/actions-only_changed_files.yml)
 * [Install requirements from pipenv and lint all files](examples/actions-pipenv_requirements.yml)